-Dan is a member of the Cincinnati Intellectual Property Law Association, the Intellectual Property Litigation Division of the Cincinnati Bar Association, and the Ohio State Bar Association.
+Dan is a member of the Cincinnati Intellectual Property Law Association.
 He is licensed to practice before the U.S. Patent and Trademark Office, and in the State of Ohio.

 Daniel H. Lajiness, “Trehalose Monomycolate Biosynthesis and Utilization in Mycobacterium tuberculosis,” (2011), available at ProQuest, UMI Dissertations Publishing, 3554807.